 Kelvin Trautman | Kands Collective

-In response, Global Resilience Partnership (GRP) and Shockwave Foundation are partnering on the Resilient Agriculture Innovations for Nature (RAIN) challenge.
+In response, Global Resilience Partnership (GRP) has partnered with the Shockwave Foundation and the Munich Re Foundation on the Resilient Agriculture Innovations for Nature (RAIN) challenge.
 RAIN aims to convert seed-level innovative agricultural ideas that are meeting resilience needs in East Africa and scale them to sustainable business ideas of interest to private investors and funders.
-The aim is to identify new innovative agricultural initiatives and provide customized support to maximize each initiative’s potential for impact.
-The challenge will align potential funders to these initiatives and drive attention to the urgent need for agricultural systems transformation.
+The aim is to identify new innovative agricultural initiatives and provide customised support to maximise each initiative’s potential for impact.
+The challenge aligns potential funders to these initiatives and drive attention to the urgent need for agricultural systems transformation.

 RAIN is open to rural farmers, entrepreneurs, organizations or consortiums of organizations across public, private, civil society and grassroots organizations as well as academia in East Africa (Burundi, Ethiopia, Kenya, Rwanda, Tanzania, and Uganda).

 Winners will be connected to investors, receive a tailored mentoring program, and communications support.
 In addition, winners will be invited to an investor forum and pitching session in-person or virtually.
 Subject matter experts will facilitate a leadership academy for the winning entrants.
 Winners will also receive a cash prize after the initial mentoring period and after the leadership academy.